hcpctl

 Subcommands:

-org-member— Delete organization member (remove from organization)
+org-member— Delete organization member (remove from organization)tag— Delete tag bindings from a workspace or project

 hcpctl delete org-member